kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Izucaris masudai
 Tags	shrimp 2014
-Desc	The single goal for the dive where this photo was taken was to find this rare, beautiful shrimp.
-Down at 23 meters below surface we knew only approximately where to find it, and its small length of only two centimeters combined with a camouflaged body made it quite a challenge.
+Desc	The single goal for this dive was to find this rare, beautiful shrimp.
+Down at 23 meters below surface we knew only approximately where to find it,  its small length of only two centimeters combined with a camouflaged body made the search quite a challenge.

 DSC04078.jpg